vaibhav-jais/vaibhav-jais/README.md

 - 👋 Hi, I’m @vaibhav-jais
 - 👀 I’m interested in the emerging and dynamic field of Machine Learning,  Deep Learning, and Computer Vision.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently studying Masters in Mechatronics at University of Siegen.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 I love connecting with new people, you can reach me at vaibhav572724@gmail.com

 <!---
 vaibhav-jais/vaibhav-jais is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.